kenja-k-k/AURORA-AI-Svr-CO2-Analytics/README.md

 - **Frontend (Optional)**
   - A dashboard visualizes live performance metrics, insights, and alerts.
+  - Mostly for demo purposes, there is a dedicated simple frontend available, to visualize the services' generated outputs.
+It is connected to the service backend through the daemon in the same way as intended in the original way of use.
+Direct access to the frontend code deployment (on the VM) is neded for this setup.

 - **Database Container**
   - Stores processed data and enables querying for historical analysis.